Contract Specialist II

 - Job Duties

-- Create and compile new contract documents, including drafting unique contract terms and conditions, including unique federal terms and conditions.
-Ensure that all essential contract documentation is in the procurement contract database, accurate, and complete for audit purposes.
-Manage voluminous electronic project documentation.
+- Ensure that all essential contract documentation is in the contract file, accurate and complete for audit purposes.
+Ensure insurance requirements are met.
+Manage voluminous project documentation.

 - Experience, Qualifications, Knowledge, Skills